coreyward/gatsby-plugin-sanity-image/README.md

     projectId: "abcd1234",
     dataset: "production",

+    // Custom image types are also supported.
+For example, if you have a
+    // `mainImage` type in Sanity, it winds up in Gatsby as `SanityMainImage`,
+    // and so you would add "SanityMainImage" to the customImageTypes array.
+    customImageTypes: [],

     // This config directive allows you to specify the field that should be
     // retrieved and used as alt text when no `alt` prop is passed to the image
     // component.
 See docs for more detail.
     altFieldName: "alt",

-    // Custom image types are also supported.
-For example, if you have a
-    // `mainImage` type in Sanity, it winds up in Gatsby as `SanityMainImage`,
-    // and so you would add "SanityMainImage" to the customImageTypes array.
-    customImageTypes: [],
+    // SanityImage will warn you if you do not set an alt prop/attribute.
+If
+    // you don't want this behavior, you can disable this here.
+By default this
+    // is only enabled in development.
+    warnOnMissingAlt: process.env.NODE_ENV === "development",

+    // When no `alt` prop is available, SanityImage can default to setting an
+    // empty string value.
+This can prevent accessibility audits from detecting
+    // images that should have an alt value, but enabling it allows you to only
+    // set alt text when it is needed.
+    emptyAltFallback: false,

-    // Additional params to include with every image.
-This is optional and the
+    // Additional params to pass to @sanity/image-url for every image.
+The
-    // default is shown below.
-If you like what you see, don’t set it.
+    // default is shown here, so you can omit the directive if you are happy
+    // with what you see here.
     defaultImageConfig: {
       quality: 75,
       fit: "max",